From Star Trek: Theurgy Wiki

 As with the male, the female reproductive system was similar in many respect to other humanoid species.
 The basic anatomy was the same and fluids produced were not known to cause reactions in any species.
 The female vagina differed from most humanoids in that it was covered in small fleshy nubs inside.
 These nubs were designed to interact with the male's barbs, triggering ovulation during the final stages of mating.
 As with the males barbs, humanoids of the opposite sex have often described these nubs as heightening pleasure during intercourse.

 Female Caitians possessed two pair of mammalian breasts, an upper and a lower pair.
 The upper pair tended to follow to human norms, exhibiting some variation in size though typically limited to between a B and C cup.
-The second (lower pair) tended to be comparatively quite small, swelling to noticeable (and to a Cait, unwieldy) size only in lactating females, and slowly returning to their original size after the young were weaned.
+The second (lower pair) generally were unnoticeable, only a small pair of 'moles' visible on the surface of the skin.
+During late pregnancy, and while nursing, the second pair would swell to a to noticeable (though at best an A cup) size, slowly returning to their original size after the young were weaned.
 As their primary function was to nourish offspring during their infancy, the breasts were normally not very sensitive.

 Caitian females went through an semi-annual heat cycle from the onset of puberty into their early 50's.
 The cycle tended to last a period of a week.
 During the heat cycle, the female tended to be more amorous towards her partner, wanting more physical intimacy then normal.
 Females without a partner typically sought out a partner, the desire for physical intimacy extremely strong during this period.